DesignSafe-CI/DS_Use_Case_template/docs/mosqueda/usecase.md

 ### Citation and Licensing

-1. Please cite [Mosqueda et al. (2017)](https://12ncee.org/) to acknowledge the use of resources from this use case with additional data sources referenced below.
+* [Mosqueda et al. (2017)](https://12ncee.org/) to acknowledge the use of resources from this use case with additional data sources referenced below.
-2. Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.
+* [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) "DesignSafe: New Cyberinfrastructure for Natural Hazards Engineering".
+Natural Hazards Review / Volume 18 Issue 3 - August 2017
-3. This software is distributed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).
+* This software is distributed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Introduction